Home » Recipes » Curry and Stew » Chinese Braised Pork Ribs with Bitter Gourd 苦瓜焖排骨

 Pin now cook later

 Like another Chinese dish?
-Check out more recipes Red Glutinous Rice Wine Chicken 红糟鸡, Pig’s Trotter Vinegar 猪脚醋, Air Fryer Yong Tau Foo, Char siu 叉烧, Air Fryer Ngoh Hiang.
+Check out more recipes: Ginger Pork, Red Glutinous Rice Wine Chicken 红糟鸡, Pig’s Trotter Vinegar 猪脚醋, Air Fryer Yong Tau Foo, Char siu 叉烧, Air Fryer Ngoh Hiang.

 chinese braised pork ribs